 - You reject others before they reject you. (a.k.a. sour grapes).
 This manifests itself in silly mantras like “money doesn’t bring happiness”, “beautiful girls come with a lot of problems”, “a high-income job is also a high responsibility job so it’s undesirable anyway” and so on.

-- You weasel out from possible rejection scenarios with bullshit excuses.
+- You weasel out of possible rejection scenarios with bullshit excuses.
 “That hot girl is looking at me but I will not approach her now because [insert bullshit reason]”, “I will not apply for that job I want because [insert bullshit reason]”.

 - You fear going out alone.
 “I want to go to that club but I don’t want to go alone because people will think I’m a loser”